Chapter 6: Cultivate team agility

 If you feel confident about your team and trust them to do their work, they will sense that and respect you for it.
 If they understand that you step back deliberately in order to help them grow, they will respect you more than if you just solved their problems.
 However, if your confidence and trust are not genuine and you swoop in at the first sign of trouble, you will lose their respect, and they will lose the chance to learn and grow.

 Many issues are not truly urgent or critical.
-A mistake may result in learning that improves long-term results .
+A mistake may result in learning that improves long-term results.
 Both teams and individuals grow stronger and more resilient as they work their way through problems.
-If a project had no hiccups at all and the team just sailed through it, they would be less likely to respond well to disasters or upheavals.
+If they sailed smoothly through the first few months of a project, they would probably be less prepared to respond well to later disasters or upheavals.

-10 years ago I was leading an in-house development team.
-One afternoon I was checking a data migration script, and accidentally ran it on the production database instead of the test database.
+Many years ago I was leading an in-house development team.
+One afternoon, I was checking a data migration script, and accidentally ran it on the production database instead of the test database.
 I spent the evening cleaning up my mistake.
-The next day, I got the team together and we made a rule: “If you’re going to touch any database, someone from the team will pair up with you.”
-(Notice how this rule obliges two people to act in the team’s interest.)
+The next day, I got the team together, and we made a rule: “If you’re going to touch any database, someone from the team will pair up with you.”
+(Notice how this rule obliges a second person to act in the team’s interest.)
 It was our process and our decision; no external manager told us how to mitigate our risk.

-When the team experiences a problem, you need to decide whether to step in or not.
-If you choose to let the team work it out, take these three actions:
+If the team experiences a problem and you let them work it out, take these three actions:

 - If they (or others) perceive a failure, help them reframe failure as an opportunity for feedback.